Spinal Muscular Atrophy - Information for Families

 There are four main types of SMA: Types 1, 2, and 3 appear in childhood; Type 4 appears in adulthood and is an adult onset form of SMA.

 SMA Type 1: This is the most severe form with symptoms usually appearing before a baby is six months old and sometimes before birth.
 Babies are unable to sit without support.
-Sadly, usually due to breathing difficulties, most children with SMA Type 1 rarely survive beyond two years of age.
+Sadly, usually due to breathing difficulties, without intervention most children with SMA Type 1 rarely survive beyond two years of age.

 SMA Type 2: The symptoms of SMA Type 2 usually appear between the ages of 7 and 18 months.
 Children with SMA Type 2 are unable to stand without support.
 Though this is a serious inherited neuromuscular condition that may shorten life expectancy, improvements in care standards mean that the majority of people can live long, fulfilling and productive lives.